Simontuk/simontuk.github.io/content/home/internships.md

 +++

-### Current and former Projects
+#### Department of Biomedical Informatics - Harvard Medical School
+*04.2017 to 10.2017*
-With [Peter Kharchenko][1] at Harvard Medical School he works on the analysis of signaling ligands and receptor-relationships in single cell RNA-seq data and worked on Pagoda 2, a pipeline for the analysis of single cell data.
+With [Peter Kharchenko][1] at the [DBMI](http://dbmi.hms.harvard.edu/) at Harvard Medical School I worked on the analysis of signaling in single cell transcriptional Data.
+I used the relations of ligands and receptors in single cell RNA-seq data to infer singaling between cells and the effect of co-expression of ligands and receptors.
+Additionally I worked on [Pagoda 2](http://github.com/hms-dbmi/pagoda2), a pipeline and interactive tool for the analysis of single cell data.
+#### Genome Biology - EMBL Heidelberg
+*11.2016 - 03.2017*
-James Reddington at [Eileen Furlong][2] Lab at EMBL mentored him in his project that involved the analysis of priming of enhancers with DNase-hypersensitivity sequencing data of drosophila embryos.
+I was mentored by James Reddington at [Eileen Furlongs][2] Lab at EMBL and I joined him in his project that involved the analysis of priming of enhancers with time-course DNase-hypersensitivity sequencing data of drosophila embryos.
+#### Intelligent Imaging - bioquant Heidelberg
+*05.2016 to 10.2016*
-Supervised by Stephan Tirier at the lab of [Christian Conrad][3] he applied single cell genomics on a cancer cellline and helped linking transcriptional signatures with phenotypical features of cells.
+I was supervised by Stephan Tirier at the lab of [Christian Conrad][3] and applied single cell genomics on a cancer cellline and helped linking transcriptional signatures with phenotypical features of cells and microtissues.
+I used PAGODA and other tools in the scope of single cell genomics.

 [1]:	http://pklab.med.harvard.edu
 [2]:	http://furlonglab.embl.de/